-Audited consolidated annual financial statements of the Issuer for the financial years ended 31 December 2018 and 31 December 2019
+Audited consolidated annual financial statements of the Issuer for the financial years ended 31 December 2019 and 31 December 2020

-Issuer's Annual Report for the I financial year ended 31 December 2018 Issuer's Annual Report for the financial year ended 31 December 2019 Audited consolidated annual financial statements of the Issuer 31 December 2019 report of the Board of Directors page 6-167 page 6-177 income statement page 170-171 page 180-181 balance sheet page 174-175 page 184 statement of changes in equity page 176 page 185-186 cash flow statement page 177-178 page 186-187 notes to the financial statements page 179-251 page 188-254 Auditors' report page 252-258 page 255-262 Additional information ratios used page 267-273 page 273-278
+Issuer's Annual Report for Issuer's Annual Report for the financial year ended the financial year ended 31 December 2019 31 December 2020 Audited consolidated annual financial statements of the Issuer report of the Board of Directors page 6-177 page 6-164 income statement page 180-181 page 165-166 balance sheet page 184 page 169 statement of changes in equity page 185-186 page 170 cash flow statement page 186-187 page 171-172 notes to the financial statements page 188-254 page 173-251 Auditors' report page 255-262 page 252-257 Additional information ratios used page 273-278 page 266-270 Page references are to the English language PDF version of the relevant incorporated documents

-^{} Page references are to the English language PDF version of the relevant incorporated documents.
+Page references are to the English language PDF version of the relevant incorporated documents.

-Unaudited condensed consolidated financial statements of the Issuer for the first quarter of 2019 and for the first quarter of 2020^
+Unaudited condensed consolidated financial statements of the Issuer for the first quarter of 2020 and for the first quarter of 2021

-Issuer's extended quarterly report for the first quarter of 2019 Issuer's extended quarterly report for the first quarter of 2020

-Unaudited condensed consolidated financial statements of the Issuer for the first quarter of the financial year

-income statement page 11 page 11

-statement of comprehensive income page 13 page 13

-balance sheet page 14 page 14

-statement of changes in equity page 15-16 page 15-16

-cash flow statement page 17 page 17-18
+Issuer's extended quarterly report for the first quarter of Issuer's extended quarterly report for the first quarter of 2020 2021 Unaudited condensed consolidated financial statements of the Issuer for the first quarter of the financial year income statement page 11 page 12 statement of comprehensive income page 13 page 14 balance sheet page 14 page 15 statement of changes in equity page 15-16 page 16-18 cash flow statement page 17-18 Page 19-20

+Documents incorporated by reference

-notes to the financial statements page 17-28 page 19-34
+notes to the financial statements page 19-34 page 21-36

-Auditors' report page 29-30 page 35-36
+Auditors' report page 35-36 page 37-38

 Additional information

-ratios used page 50-54 page 57-62
+ratios used page 57-62 page 59-64

-^{} Page references are to the English language PDF version of the relevant incorporated documents.
+Page references are to the English language PDF version of the relevan t incorporated documents.

+[•] rage rejerences are to the English language rDr version of the relevant incorporated documents.

-The base prospectus dated 4 June 2019 relating to the EUR 10,000,000,000 Euro Medium Term Note Programme of the Issuer page 51-91
+The base prospectus dated 4 June 2019 relating to the EUR 10,000,000,000 Euro Medium Term Note Programme of the Issuer